verbb/formie/docs/guides/integrations/building-an-automation-integration-from-scratch.md

 Return `false` on failure so Formie records the integration run correctly.

-## Extending an existing integration
+## Extending an Existing Integration

 When Formie's built-in Web Request integration is close to what you need, extend it and override payload generation: